jrodriguezn19/AuroraIOT/README.md

 # AuroraIOT
-Backend in Django for IOT monitoring
+App built in Python and React for IOT monitoring *Under development